PhilipGriffith/AHPy/README.md

   - The local weights of the elements within a Compare object will always (approximately) sum to 1.0

 - **Target** weights display the synthesized weights of the problem elements described in the *lowest level* of the current hierarchy
-  - Target weights are only computed by the Compare object at the highest level of the hierarchy (*i.e.* the only Compare object without a parent)
+  - Target weights are only available from the Compare object at the highest level of the hierarchy (*i.e.* the only Compare object without a parent)

 #### N.B.